-Section 504 of the Rehabilitation Act of 1973 is a federal civil rights statute that assures individuals will not be discriminated against based on their disability.
+Section 504 of the Rehabilitation Act of 1973 (34 C.F.R.
+Part 104) is a federal civil rights statute that assures individuals will not be discriminated against based on their disability.
 All school districts that receive federal funding are responsible for the implementation of this law.
-This law protects a student with a covered disability that substantially limits one or more major life activities, whether the student receives special education services or not.
+This law protects a student with an impairment that substantially limits one or more major life activities, whether the student receives special education services or not.

 The U.S. Department of Education, Office for Civil Rights (OCR) administers Section 504.
 The Minnesota Department of Education (MDE) has no enforcement authority for this law.
-In addition to complaints of discrimination based on disability, complaints may be filed with OCR that pertain to discrimination based on race, sex, age, or national origin in education institutions.
-A complaint must be filed within 180 days of the date the discrimination occurred.
-Although it is not necessary to file a complaint with the school district before filing it with OCR, complaints may be filed with both the school district and OCR.
-See our list of Related Resources for more information.
+In addition to complaints of discrimination based on disability, you may file complaints with OCR regarding discrimination based on race, sex, age, or national origin in education institutions.
+You must file a complaint within 180 days of the date the discrimination occurred.
+Although it is not necessary to file a complaint with the school district before filing it with OCR, you may file complaints with both the school district and OCR.

 OCR Region Office for Minnesota: